Yankee Rowe Nuclear Power Station: Construction

-Construction of the plant was completed in 1960 at a cost of $39 million.
+Construction of the plant was completed in 1960 at a cost of $39 million, equal to $ today.
 The capital cost was $45 million against an estimated cost of $57 million, according to the engineering consultant Kenneth Nichols, who had been deputy to Leslie Groves on the Manhattan Project.
 He wrote that the Connecticut Yankee and Yankee Rowe nuclear power plants were considered "experimental" and were not expected to be competitive with coal and oil, they "became competitive because of inflation ... and the large increase in price of coal and oil."
 When the Yankee Rowe plant was announced Admiral Hyman Rickover called him and said the "low cost figure" of $57 million was "impossible to achieve … and I hate to see you ruin your reputation."
 But Nichols replied that many items were on fixed prices and many of the conventional components would be to normal utility standards to save money without sacrificing safety or reliability.

 During its 32-year operating history, the Yankee plant generated over 34 billion kilowatt-hours of electricity, and had a lifetime capacity factor of 74%.

 Decommissioning

 Yankee Rowe was shut down prematurely due to reactor pressure vessel embrittlement concerns.
 This safety factor is now scrutinized in all plants (see ductility).
 In August 2007, the Nuclear Regulatory Commission declared the decommissioning of Yankee Rowe completed.

 In its 2004 License Termination Plan, Yankee Atomic Electric Company wrote that between 1992 and 2003 already $348 million was spent on decommissioning and the estimated costs for further decommissioning, contingency and spent fuel storage were about $390 million.
-In total, the cost for decommissioning of the plant was $508 million, up from an initial estimate of $368 million.
+In total, the cost for decommissioning of the plant was $608 million, up from an initial estimate of $368 million.